 I-90 Snoqualmie Pass East

-The Washington State Department of Transportation awarded Atkinson a contract to widen I-90 from two to three lanes in each direction and improve three miles of roadway geometrics through several curves at the 3,022 foot summit of Snoqualmie Pass through the Cascade Mountain range east of Seattle.
+The Washington State Department of Transportation (WSDOT) awarded Atkinson Construction this $177 million contract to widen I-90 from two to three lanes in each direction just east of the Snoqualmie Pass summit through the Cascade Mountain range.

-The project originally included an 1,100 foot long bridge over the lakeshore, however due to soil conditions, this bridge posed numerous constructability challenges and the associated Wall 7 was not constructible as originally designed.
-As a change order from WSDOT (known as the Wall 7 Redesign), the Atkinson/Jacobs team performed an alternative analysis and proposed multiple design solutions.
-WSDOT chose a new roadway geometric solution that eliminated the bridge and added two short retaining walls.
+The scope of work improved three miles of roadway geometrics through several curves and 4,600 LF of drainage.
+The project originally included an 1,100-foot-long bridge over the lakeshore.
+However, due to soil and rock conditions, this bridge and the associated Wall 7 was not constructible as originally designed.
+As a change order from WSDOT (Wall 7 Redesign), Atkinson and designer Jacobs performed an alternative analysis and proposed multiple design solutions.
+WSDOT chose a roadway geometric solution that eliminated the bridge and added two short retaining walls.

 The project team blasted and excavated 400,000 cubic yards of rock and placed 116,000 tons of base course, 31,000 cubic yards of Portland cement concrete pavement, and 38,000 tons of hot mix asphalt (HMA).
 Atkinson built four single-span bridges to replace existing culverts to improve drainage and provide wildlife and fish passage.